I4-Projektseminar-HHU-2016/seminar-project-BrainWasheD/README.md

-# TWEET-DATENANALYSE AUF HÄUFIGKEITEN, SCHLAGWORT- UND HASHTAGVERTEILUNG ZUM THEMA: WORLD OF WARCRAFT – LEGION RELEASE ZUM 30.08.2016
+# TWEET-DATA ANALYSIS: FREQUENCIES, KEYWORD AND HASHTAGDISTRIBUTION ON THE TOPIC: WORLD OF WARCRAFT – LEGION RELEASE ON 30.08.2016

 WOW-HYPE.
-WELCHE SCHLAGWORTE, HASHTAGS UND ERWÄHNUNGEN ZUM WOW-LEGION RELEASE WERDEN IN TWITTER AM HÄUFIGSTEN VERWENDET UND WELCHE KOMMEN BESONDERS HÄUFIG ZUSAMMEN VOR?
-LASSEN SICH TENDENZEN HERAUSFILTERN?
+WHICH HASHTAGS, MENTIONS AND KEYWORDS ON THE TOPIC WOW-LEGION RELEASE ARE USED MOST FREQUENTLY IN TWITTER AND WHICH ONES HAPPEN IN PAIRS THE MOST?

 ## Features ##

-- Toplisten für Hashtags, Erwähnungen, Schlagworten und allem zusammen
+- Toplists for Hashtags, Mentions, Keywords and all mashed up
-- Sentimentanalyse anhand positiver und negativer Wortlisten
+- Sentiment analysis through wordlists of positive and negative terms
-- Wortpaarungen: Welche Worte kommen häufig mit den Toptermen vor
+- Wordpairs: Which words happen to be together in the same tweets as the topterms and how often
 - Timeline
-- Tweets mit Erwähnungen in Relation zu allen Tweets
+- Tweets with mentions related to all tweets

 ## Getting Started